Updated: May 21

 Because the natural elements stop the UV light from getting through they will show up as ghostly silhouettes and the background, where the sun was able to permeate, will be blue.

 BOOK ONTO A CYANOTYPE WORKSHOP TODAY

-To create your own cyanotypes / sun prints join me on Saturday 19th June 2021 for an online workshop as part of Medway Print Festival.
+To create your own cyanotypes / sun prints join me on Saturday 18th June 2022 for an online workshop or watch a recorded tutorial and print in your own time.
 For full details and to order your ready-to-use cyanotypes CLICK HERE

 ANNA'S CREATIVE MIND